N02734910/ELSpring2015/images/setup/Readme.md

-Images Directory.
-All of my (N02734910) images will be placed here.
-The names of the images are self-explantory.
+This is a picture of my Raspberry Pi setup and a picture of the login terminal.